jnozzi/cocoadev.com/SiteContent/General/NSTableViewRollover.markdown

 Move all calls to addTrackingRect to -resetCursorRects.
 Then, whenever the frame changes, your tracking rect will be updated.
 Do this instead of riding on viewDidEndLiveResize.
 Further, instead of addTrackingRect:[self frame], you should addTrackingRect:[self visibleFrame].
 Otherwise, there's a danger of tracking rects overlapping because you're not taking account parent view clipping.

 ----
 Mouse Over animations are only necessary when it is not obvious that the interface widget responds to a click, drag or other type of action.
 Or that you are providing auxiliary information about the object in question, ex.
 Tooltips Dock.app.
-Good examples of no-no mouse overs are Adobe PDF Reader and Microsoft Word, [[NewsFire]] at least does a good looking job, but nonetheless it is unnecessary.
+Good examples of no-no mouse overs are Adobe PDF Reader and Microsoft Word, General/NewsFire at least does a good looking job, but nonetheless it is unnecessary.
 We're not building Web pages here.

 ----
 Mouse Over animations are useful in general to provide added feedback that your pointer is over the hittable area of a widget.
 Your standard Mac OS X menus, for example.
 The menu items they contain are obviously clickable, yet rolling over them produces a roll-over effect.
 Specifically, they are useful in adding graphical affordance to elements that otherwise don't have them.
 Table views don't have any more graphical affordance than menu items do.